 The Jungshi Paper Making Factory offers an insight into the economic status of Bhutan.
-It was built in the 1990s and has been producing traditional Bhutanese paper made with hands from the bark of Daphe Bush.
+It was built in the 1990s and produced traditional Bhutanese paper made with hands from the bark of Daphe Bush.

-You can tour the Buddha Dordenma which is a 54/177ft tall statue of Shakyamuni Buddha, before you head back to your hotel in Thimphu.
+You can tour the Buddha Dordenma, a 54m/177ft tall statue of Shakyamuni Buddha before you head back to your hotel in Thimphu.

-From there on, you will visit the green village of Metshina which is filled with rice fields.
-Crossing the rice fields will take you to Chimi Lhakhang, a monastery built in 1499 by Ngawang Choegyel who is dubbed as the ‘Divine Madman’.
+From there on, you will visit the green village of Metshina, which is filled with rice fields.
+Crossing the rice fields will take you to Chimi Lhakhang, a monastery built in 1499 by Ngawang Choegyel, dubbed the ‘Divine Madman.’
 Choegyel had a distinct way of spreading Buddhism and spirituality in Bhutan.
 He particularly instilled the use of Phallus paintings and objects in the Chimi Lhakhang, depicting fertility.
-This is the reason, Chimi Lhakhang is known as ‘The Fertility Temple’.
+This is the reason Chimi Lhakhang is known as ‘The Fertility Temple.’